linode/docs/docs/guides/websites/hosting/setting-up-round-robin-dns/index.md

 1. Follow the [Cloning Your Web Server](##cloning-your-web-server)steps until you have 4 Linodes fully configured.
 You should have two Linodes available for each data center you will be creating a NodeBalancer in.

 {{< note >}}
-If using NodeBalancers, DNS records should not be configured for the individiual Linodes since they will instead be created for the NodeBalancers themselves.
+If using NodeBalancers, DNS records should not be configured for the individual Linodes since they will instead be created for the NodeBalancers themselves.
 You should delete any A records for the individual Linodes now.
 {{< /note >}}

 1. [Add a Private IP Address](/docs/guides/remote-access/#adding-private-ip-addresses) for each Linode that has been pre-configured for round-robin DNS.